unicalabs/agrippa/readme.md

 1. Clone this repository and switch to the `develop-v2` branch.
 2. Install the dependencies: `composer install`
-3. Create the database: `touch PHPasswordPusher/storage/database.sqlite`
+3. Create the database: `touch storage/database.sqlite`
 4. Run the migrations: `php artisan migrate`
-3. Configure Apache or Nginx to serve `PHPasswordPusher/public`.
+3. Configure Apache or Nginx to serve the `public` folder.
 Use the [Laravel documentation](http://laravel.com/docs/5.1#installation) for guidance, or do some googling until we fix up this documentation.

 ### Development